simark/language-server-protocol/specification.md

 > *Since version 3.6.0*

-The document color request is sent from the client to the server to list all color refereces found in a given text document.
+The document color request is sent from the client to the server to list all color references found in a given text document.
 Along with the range, a color value in RGB is returned.

 Clients can use the result to decorate color references in an editor.
 For example:
 - Color boxes showing the actual color next to the reference